 Chemistry is considered a bridge between all of the other natural sciences, such as physics, geology, and biology.
 Biochemistry, a branch of biological sciences, studies chemical processes in living systems.

 One needs to have at least two years of chemistry (basic and organic) to receive a university-level biology degree.
 And if you want to get an advanced degree in the biological sciences, such as a Ph.D., a candidate would have probably 3-4 years of chemistry.

 Before I received my bachelor’s degree in biology, I had taken 4 years of chemistry – basic inorganic, organic, physical, and biological.
 At my university, the biology and chemistry buildings were right next to each other, and I might spend days without leaving that small area of the planet.

 With that basic information, let’s take a look at vaccine chemistry in detail.

 There’s no magic to this fundamental point about everything you touch, consume, breathe, see, or smell.
 Everything in the universe is a chemical (with the important exception of subatomic particles).

 Water is a chemical.
 Air is a chemical.
 Your own body is a complex mix of over 1014 molecules.
 That’s a 1 followed by 14 0’s.
 If that has a name, I don’t know what it is.

 You cannot survive more than a few seconds without chemicals.
-The air you breathe, which includes oxygen (actually O2) and nitrogen.
+The air you breathe includes oxygen (actually O2) and nitrogen.
 You need oxygen for all of your cells to react with glucose (another chemical) to create energy.
 And nitrogen in the air is used by plants to create proteins.

 Vitamin D is cholecalciferol.
 Vitamin D sounds like it’s important to your health.
 Cholecalciferol sounds like a space alien.